minqwq/pixelart-logo/README.md

 Draw with Pixel Studio
 If you like someone logo, click ''star'' :)
-Wanna else logo? send email to minqwq723897@outlook.com and provide some features of this logo(Example:nano - ctrl+x   ctrl+s/archlinux - pacman   aur   keep simplify), if you can, please send that logo picture, i will try to draw that
+Wanna else logo? send email to minqwq723897@outlook.com or go to issues >> "request logo here" and provide some features of this logo(Example:nano - ctrl+x   ctrl+s/archlinux - pacman   aur   keep simplify), if you can, please send that logo picture, i will try to draw that
 **^^^ If i didn't reply your message, please wait a few time, i dont have much time**
 Im live in china(Time zone:GMT+8), So maybe your request will be reply in night